1.1 Sets & Numbers

 [ \mathbb{Q} = \left\lbrace \frac{p}{q} \thinspace \bigg| \thinspace {p} \text{ and } {q} \text{ are integers with } q\neq0 \right\rbrace. ]

-Since division by $0$ is not well defined, ratios like $\frac{4}{0}$ and $\frac{-2}{0}$ are undefined and not included in the set of rational numbers.
+Since division by $0$ is not well defined, fractions with a denominator of $0$, such as $\frac{4}{0}$ and $\frac{-2}{0}$, are not included in the set of rational numbers.

-Also notice that since any integer can be written as a fraction, the set of rational numbers includes all of the integers.
+It is important to note that since any integer can be written as a fraction (for example $5 = \frac{5}{1}$), the set of rational numbers includes all of the integers as well.

-Rational numbers may be written as fractions or as decimals.
-The decimal expansion of a rational number will either terminate or eventually have a pattern that repeats forever, as these examples illustrate: [ \begin{align} \frac{3}{16} &=0.1875 && \small \color{#5fa2ce}{\text{decimal terminates}} \newline \newline \frac{1}{3} &=0.\overline{3} && \small \color{#5fa2ce}{\text{decimal repeats}} \newline \newline \frac{1}{7} &=0.\overline{142857} && \small \color{#5fa2ce}{\text{decimal repeats}} \newline \newline \frac{10}{5} &=2 && \small \color{#5fa2ce}{\text{decimal terminates}} \end{align} ] The set of rational numbers is special because you can add, subtract, multiply and divide as much as you want and never end up with a different type of number---the answer will always be a rational number.
+The set of rational numbers is special because you can add, subtract, multiply and divide as much as you want and never end up with a different type of number---the answer is always a rational number.

 QUICK CHECK